dahlia4/federated_stragglers/mnar_in_flwr/to_do.md

+- Check if the response stuff i commented out in client is a problem
 - clients are not stateful--how does that break things?
 - how can i make this faster--maybe the flwr simulation stuff?